christpet/escrow/README.md

 For withdrawals, Flexiana can call 2 methods:

-1. `transferToFlexiana` - if flexiana has status ShouldTransferToCustomer, anyone can call this method.
+1. `transferToFlexiana` - if Flexiana has status ShouldTransferToCustomer, anyone can call this method.
 2. `withdraw` - if customer and you have status ShouldTransferToFlexiana, method automatically recognizes you are eligible recipient and will send funds to your address.

 ## How to use as a customer